brikyland/briky-smart-contract/docs/Contracts/common/structs/IFund.md

-# Solidity API

-## IFund
+# IFund

 Interface for struct `Fund`.

+{% hint style="info" %}
-_ERC-20 tokens are identified by their contract addresses.
+ERC-20 tokens are identified by their contract addresses.
-Native coin is represented by the zero address (0x0000000000000000000000000000000000000000)._
+Native coin is represented by the zero address (0x0000000000000000000000000000000000000000).
+{% endhint %}

-### Fund
+## Fund

 A package of one or multiple cryptocurrencies to provide and withdraw on demand of provider.

+{% hint style="info" %}
-_The fund is determined by a `quantity` value and denominations for each currency.
+The fund is determined by a `quantity` value and denominations for each currency.

+{% endhint %}

+{% hint style="info" %}
 Provision or withdrawal operations must specify a `quantity` to indicate equivalent values, calculated by multiplying with predefined denomination of each currency.

+{% endhint %}

+{% hint style="info" %}
-   The fund need to specify a main currency, other extras are optional._
+The fund need to specify a main currency, other extras are optional.
+{% endhint %}

 ```solidity
 struct Fund {